hlmtre/dhcp/CONTRIBUTING.md

 Sadly, we sometimes see patches that are submitted and then the submitter never responds to our comments or requests for an updated patch.
-Depending on the nature of the patch, we may either fix the outstanding issues on our own and get another ISC engineer to review them or the ticket may end up in our Outstanding milestone.
+Depending on the nature of the patch, we may either fix the outstanding issues on our own and get another engineer to review them or the ticket may end up in our Outstanding milestone.
 When a new release is started, we go through the tickets in Outstanding, select a small number of them and move them to whatever the current milestone is.
 Keep that in mind if you plan to submit a patch and forget about it.
-We may accept it eventually, but it's much, much faster process if you participate in it.
+We may accept it eventually, but it's a much, much faster process if you participate in it.

 ## Extra steps